Sweet Yellow Squash PicklesThis Post May Contain Affiliate Links. Please Read Our Disclosure Policy

 Say hello to your newest obsession: pickled squash.
 If you haven’t made or tasted squash pickles before, you are in for a treat!
 Learn how to make this delicious and simple snack with ease.

-These Sweet Yellow Squash Pickles are a mouth-watering summer snack.
-Whether you’re adding them to a sandwich, serving them on a cheese board, or eating them right out of the jar, you’ll love this pickled yellow squash.
+In fact, I’ll go as far as to say these sweet yellow squash pickles are downright addictive.
+Whether you’re adding this mouth-watering summer snack to a sandwich, serving them on a cheese board, or eating them right out of the jar, you’ll love this pickled yellow squash.

-Anywho, several years ago I came across a recipe for Sweet Yellow Squash Pickles in one of my magazines.
+Anywho, several years ago, I came across a recipe for Sweet Yellow Squash Pickles in one of my magazines.
 I tore it out and have hung onto it since then.
 Last week when I spotted a basket of yellow squash at the local farmers market, I decided it was finally time to give that recipe a try.

 The whole idea of pickling squash was new to me, so I was curious how the pickles would taste.
 I couldn’t be more pleased with the results.
 They are delicious!

 - It’s a simple and healthy snack that comes together with about 20 minutes of hands-on time.

 - This is a fantastic way to use your bounty of summer squash from the garden, or you can purchase squash relatively cheap at a farmer’s market or grocery store.